 xfsfilesystem, and cannot be an NFS mountpoint.
 Subdirectories of

 /opt/anacondamay be mounted through NFS.
-See Mounting an NFS share for more information.
+See Mounting an external file share for more information.

 If you are installing Anaconda Enterprise on an